GongT/baobao/@build-script/rush-tools/docs/rush-tools.api.md

 // @public (undocumented)
 export function buildProjects(opts: IBuildProjectOptions, builder: IProjectCallback): Promise<void>;

+// Warning: (ae-missing-release-tag) "createLink" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function createLink(rush: RushProject, name: string, path: string): Promise<void>;

+// Warning: (ae-missing-release-tag) "createLinkIfNot" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function createLinkIfNot(rush: RushProject, name: string, path: string): Promise<void>;

 // Warning: (ae-missing-release-tag) "createTasks" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)